olegokun/cryptocurrency-value-prediction/README.md

 In other words, a prediction interval could be treated as a simplified estimate of the variability of predictions.
 This interval is defined by its lower and upper bounds.
 As a result, in addition to the prediction of the base model, there are two more predictions of lower and upper bounds of the prediction interval.

 [Quantile regression](https://en.wikipedia.org/wiki/Quantile_regression) allows one to estimate all three values for each date point.
 In this setting, the base model, predicting the cryptocurrency price, esimates the conditional median (50% quantile), whereas two other models estimate 5% and 95% quantiles of the response variable.
-We can assume, for example, that the 5% and 95% quantiles define the lower and upper bound of the prediction interval.
+We can assume, for example, that the 5% and 95% quantiles define the lower and upper bounds of the prediction interval.
 Thus, in the most straightforward approach, one needs to train three LSTM models on the **same** training data.
 However, each model relies on its own loss function!

 ## *Quantile regression: three LSTM models*
 Explain code in notebook, crypto.env settings and results

 This project is built on the works of other people as code reusing is more optimal than writing everything from scratch.
 I will acknowledge their work later on this page by providing necessary links.

-## *Quantile regression: single LSTM model*
+## *Quantile regression: single LSTM model with three outputs*

 ## *Dockerized app*